-Prerequisite(s): MTE 2111 and MTH 1441, each with a grade of (C) or higher.
+Prerequisite(s): MTE 2111 and (MTH 1441 or [MTH 1331 and MTH 1332]), each with a grade of (C) or higher.

 MTE 4110 - Elementary School Mathematics and the Computer (4)

 An introduction to creative uses of computers in teaching mathematics in the elementary school, including program design, machine architecture, and the BASIC and LOGO computing languages.
 Enrollment is limited to elementary education majors.